ascend-io/ascend-community/ottos_expeditions/README.md

 Repeat the same process as the previous expeditions to build the project.
 Once the build is complete, run the **route_difficulty_success_prediction** flow to see your changes.

 ### 5. Congratulations!
-Great job!
+Fantastic job!
 You've completed Expedition 4!
-On to the next one!
+Let's keep going!

 ---